droplinked/Next-ShopFront/README.md

 ## Landing Page Documentation

 The landing page is designed to display shop data followed by a list of products, dynamically fetched from separate APIs.
-Below is a breakdown of its components and functionalities:

 ### Fetching Data